Candidates for the M.A.T. degree program must meet the following requirements:

 Completion of at least 25 percent of all undergraduate content area work required for certification (with grades of C or better) and a passing score on the Praxis II Content Specialization Test for the certification content area.

-*Students with a GPA lower than 2.75, but not lower than 2.5, may be admitted provisionally with qualifying scores on the Miller Analogies Test or the Graduate Record Exam.
+*Students with a GPA lower than 2.75, but not lower than 2.5, may be admitted conditionally with qualifying scores on the Miller Analogies Test or the Graduate Record Exam.

-After the application and all transcripts have been received, they will be analyzed for required content courses, and all other admission criteria.
-Students will receive written notification of what criteria have been met and what, if any, criteria still need to be addressed prior to admittance.
+After the application and all transcripts and other required materials have been received, they will be analyzed for required content courses and other admission criteria.
+Students receive written notification of which criteria have been met and what, if any, criteria still need to be addressed prior to full admittance.